zekth/docs.konghq.com/app/gateway/2.8.x/install-and-run/helm-quickstart-enterprise.md

         kubectl delete pvc -nkong data-enterprise-postgresql-0

 {% endnavtab %}
-{% navtab Kubernetes %}
+{% navtab Kind Kubernetes %}

-The following steps can be used to uninstall Kong Gateway.
+The following steps can be used to uninstall Kong Gateway from your system.

 1. Remove Kong